AmosNimos/JobFinder/Design_Documents.md

+# The mission:
+This open project aims to provide a non-monetized service to help job seekers find decent jobs at decent salaries.
+The focus is on simplicity and user-friendliness, with no intention of commercial gain.
+The goal is to address a need in the community and offer a solution that is accessible to all.

-Steps to complete the project:
+# Steps to complete the project:

 1. **Choose a Programming Language and Framework:** Select a programming language and a framework that supports web development and mapping functionality.
 For example, you can use JavaScript with the Leaflet or Google Maps API for mapping.